karenz50/fire_detection/README.md

 ## Datasets
 The two datasets were curated from various sources, including readers Gautam Kumar and David Bonn from PyImageSearch.
 The fire dataset and non-fire datasets are located in seperate directories within the same folder.

+### Fire Dataset
+The fire dataset includes various images of forest fires in nature.